 The practice had arrangements to report and investigate safety incidents should these occur.
 Staff were aware of these and their responsibilities to report any concerns.
-These arrangements included procedures to monitor and review various aspects in relation to safety.
 These procedures helped the practice to understand risks and gave a clear, accurate and current picture that led to safety improvements.